How to Feed Your Sourdough Starter (wheat-based)

 What type of water should I use to make sourdough?

-How to feed a sourdough starter & how often?
+How often to feed your sourdough starter?

 Sometimes a higher flour & water feed ratio is required when your starter has been neglected or has not been fed for multiple days at room temperature - a 1:4:4 (5g starter: 20g flour: 20g filtered water) is recommended.
-This will remove excess levels of acidity in the starter (which can slow activity) & help get your starter back on track.
-A healthy starter should smell sweet with hints of sourness.
+This may mean you will have to discard some starter before feeding it.

 What is a starter build & how do I do one?